-Expected insurance earningst - Expected insurance earnings represent the recurring insurance-related earnings on business in force during the reporting period and is the sum of the risk adjustment release, the CSM recognized for services provided and the expected earnings on PAA (Premium Allocation Approach) insurance business.
-At \$230 million in the first quarter, this result is 11% higher than in the same quarter of 2022 and is mainly explained by the contribution of the risk adjustment release and the CSM recognized for services provided as a result of very good business growth in the last 12 months.
-Expected insurance earnings growth was particularly strong in the US Operations segment (+26%), while the Insurance, Canada segment posted sustained growth (+11%).
+Expected insurance earnings - Expected insurance earnings represent the recurring insurance-related earnings on business in force during the reporting period and is the sum of the risk adjustment release, the CSM recognized for services provided and the expected earnings on PAA insurance business.
+At \$246 million in the second quarter, this result is 11% higher than in the same quarter of 2022 and is explained by the increase of the CSM recognized for services provided as a result of good business growth in the last 12 months (see the "Analysis of CSM Movement" section of this document for more details).
+Expected insurance earnings increased by a strong 12% year over year in both the Insurance, Canada and Wealth Management segments, while the US Operations segment posted a 5% growth.

 Impact of new insurance business - Impact of new insurance business is the point-of-sale losses of writing new insurance business identified as onerous under IFRS 17 during the period.
 The expected profit to be realized in the years after a contract is issued is expected to cover the loss incurred at the time of issue.
 Note that the point-of-sale gains of writing new insurance business are recorded in the contractual service margin instead of immediately benefiting net income.
-The impact of new insurance business was \$14 million during the three-month period ended March 31, 2023.
-This result is explained by strong sales and retention results in Group Insurance and, to a lesser extent, strong individual insurance sales in the U.S.
+The impact of new insurance business was \$15 million during the three-month period ended June 30, 2023.
+This result is essentially explained by the level of sales in Employee Plans.

-Core insurance experience gains (losses)t - Core insurance experience gains (losses) are composed of differences between expected and actual insurance claims and expenses as measured by IFRS 17, and of other specific experience items.
-A \$10 million loss was recorded during the first quarter.
-Experience was favourable for disability, and iAAH recorded lower claims than expected.
-These gains were more than offset by higher mortality claims, which triggered a corresponding reserve-related gain in the CSM, and by a loss in the Wealth sector due to higher expenses and other various small items.
-For the most part, the experience loss due to expenses is expected to reverse in the coming quarters.
+Core insurance experience gains (losses) - Core insurance experience gains (losses) are composed of differences between expected and actual insurance claims and expenses as measured by IFRS 17, and of other specific experience items.
+During the second quarter, a \$3 million gain was recorded from the Wealth Management segment, while both Insurance, Canada and US Operations segments posted neutral net results.
+The experience by segment is described in the previous section of this document.

-Core insurance service result $^{+} - This measure is the sum of the expected insurance earnings, the impact of new insurance business and the core insurance experience gains or losses.
-At $206 million in the first quarter, this measure was 11% higher than a year earlier.
-The variance is explained by the results of the three aforementioned components.$
+Core insurance service result - This measure is the sum of the expected insurance earnings, the impact of new insurance business and the core insurance experience gains or losses.
+At \$234 million in the second quarter, this measure was 9% higher than a year earlier.
+The variance is explained by the results of the three aforementioned components.